Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Does my car insurance cover rental cars in other states?

 Yes, in most cases your personal auto insurance extends to rental cars throughout the United States and Canada.
 Your coverage limits, deductibles, and restrictions remain the same regardless of which state you're renting in.
-However, some policies may exclude coverage in Alaska, Hawaii, or Mexico.
-It's important to call your insurance company before traveling to confirm that your specific policy covers rentals in your destination state, especially if you're renting luxury vehicles or planning a long-term rental over 30 days.
+However, some policies may exclude coverage in Alaska, Hawaii, or Mexico — always call your insurer before traveling, especially for luxury vehicles or rentals over 30 days.

 Can I use my credit card insurance if I don't have personal auto insurance?

 Yes, you can use credit card rental car insurance even without personal auto insurance, but there's a critical gap: liability coverage.
-Credit card benefits typically only cover collision damage and theft (CDW/LDW coverage), not liability for injuries or property damage you cause to others.
-If you don't have personal auto insurance, you must purchase Supplemental Liability Protection from the rental company to legally drive and protect yourself from lawsuits.
-The credit card coverage becomes primary rather than secondary when you lack personal auto insurance, which means it pays first for covered damages.
+Credit card benefits typically only cover collision damage and theft (CDW/LDW), not liability for injuries or property damage you cause to others.
+If you don't have personal auto insurance, you must purchase Supplemental Liability Protection to legally drive and protect yourself from lawsuits.
+Learn more about non-owner car insurance if you rent cars regularly without owning a vehicle.

 Is rental car insurance worth it if I have full coverage on my personal vehicle?

-Generally no, rental car insurance is not worth the cost if you have comprehensive and collision coverage on your personal vehicle with adequate liability limits.
-Your personal policy typically extends the same coverage to rentals at no additional cost, making rental insurance redundant.
-You're essentially paying twice for the same protection at $35-$70 per day.
-The main exceptions are if you're concerned about paying your deductible upfront, if you're renting a vehicle that exceeds your personal policy's limits (such as luxury or exotic cars), or if you want to avoid potential insurance rate increases from filing claims.
+Generally no — if you have comprehensive and collision coverage with adequate liability limits, your policy typically extends the same coverage to rentals at no extra cost.
+You're essentially paying twice for the same protection at $33–$70 per day.
+The main exceptions are renting a vehicle that exceeds your personal policy's limits (such as luxury or exotic cars), renting internationally, or wanting to avoid the hassle of filing claims if damage occurs.

 What happens if I decline rental car insurance and get into an accident?

 If you decline rental car insurance and have an accident, your personal auto insurance or credit card coverage will handle the claim.
-You'll need to contact your insurance company immediately to report the accident and start the claims process, paying your standard deductible.
-The rental company will bill you upfront for damages, which you'll then seek reimbursement for through your insurance or credit card benefits.
-If you have no coverage at all, you'll be personally liable for all damages, which can include repair costs, loss-of-use fees charged while the car is being repaired, diminished value charges, and administrative fees—potentially costing tens of thousands of dollars.
+You'll contact your insurance company, pay your standard deductible, and seek reimbursement for any upfront charges billed by the rental company.
+If you have no coverage at all, you'll be personally liable for repair costs, loss-of-use fees, diminished value charges, and administrative fees — potentially costing tens of thousands of dollars.

 Does American Express rental car insurance cover international rentals?